rajeshdhar007/redhat-openshift-training/Module01-04-Infrastructure Nodes and Operators.md

+# Infrastructure Nodes and Operators

-# OpenShift components that fall into the infrastructure categorization include:
+## OpenShift components that fall into the infrastructure categorization include:

 * kubernetes and OpenShift control plane services ("masters")
 * router
 * container image registry